amuhebwa/messenger-bot-tutorial/README.md

 2. In the app go to Messenger tab then click Setup Webhook.
 Here you will put in the URL of your Heroku server and a token.
 Go ahead and check all the subscription fields.
 Be sure to add /webhook to the end of your Server URI.

 3. Get a Page Access Token and save this somewhere.
-We will use it in 2 places - once for setting up access to the Facebook API for your Bot and once trigger the Facebook app to send messages to the Bot.
+We will use it in 2 places - once for setting up access to the Facebook API for your Bot and once trigger to the Facebook app to send messages to the Bot.

 4. Go back to Terminal and type in this command to trigger the Facebook app to send messages.
 Remember to use the token you requested earlier.